While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide you with the whole picture.

-These two home-loan features allow you to use extra funds to reduce the amount of interest you pay.
-This means that if you are a diligent saver, you will be able to benefit the most from these features.
+These two common features allow you to use your extra funds to effectively reduce the amount of interest you pay over the life of your loan.
+If you're a diligent saver, they can be excellent vehicles to save you thousands of dollars.

 The perks of an offset account